crosenth/sra_submission/README.rst

 submission portal page.
 We will use this attributes file to fill out the final sra sequence upload template.

-NOTE: From time to time NCBI will update the MIMS.me.human-vaginal template which will force us to update our own.
+NOTE: From time to time NCBI will update the MIMARKS.survey.human-vaginal template which will force us to update our own.
 To get the latest template go to::

   https://submit.ncbi.nlm.nih.gov/biosample/template/

-Select "Genome, metagenome or marker sequences (MIxS compliant)" -> "Environmental/Metagenome Genomic Sequences MIMS" -> "human-vaginal" -> "Download TSV".
+Under "GSC MIxS packages for genomes, metagenomes, and marker sequences" select "MIMARKS Survey related" -> "human-vaginal" -> "Download TSV".
 Place the tsv file into the templates folder adding any additional required annotation and update this README accordingly.

 Sequence Upload
 ===============